Skip to content

 devicesServer-side paired-device management — list / revoke / extend.

-daemonHeadless tool router — keeps desktop_* tools advertised even with no shell open.
+daemonHeadless tool router — keeps desktop_* tools advertised even with no shell open. daemon start runs it in the background.

 doctorLocal diagnostic — version, install paths, session summary, daemon detection, platform info.